ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 <details><summary>What are on-chain attestations?</summary>

 An on-chain attestation is an attestation that is published on the blockchain for the world to see.
-Because of this it’s timestamp can be guaranteed and any smart contract on the blockchain can easily reference and verify the attestation.
+Because of this its timestamp can be guaranteed and any smart contract on the blockchain can easily reference and verify the attestation.
 Use cases: Oracles, reputation, KYC validation for DeFi with securities, supply chain, etc.

-Almost anything that can be done on-chain can be done off-chain, but you cant retain privacy well onchain.
+Almost anything that can be done on-chain can be done off-chain, but you can't retain privacy well onchain.

 </details>